DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-04-27-why-im-adding-adobe-after-effects-to-my-aws-skillset.1.md

 date: 2024-04-11 08:00:00 - 0500
 categories: [Adobe Creative Cloud, After Effects]
 tags: [adobe, after effects, animation, creative cloud, illustrator, premiere pro]
-pin: true
 image:
   path: /assets/img/headers/aftereffects.webp
   lqip: data:image/webp;base64 iVBORw0KGgoAAAANSUhEUgAAAAoAAAAFBAMAAACOSmBbAAAAHlBMVEUAAFsAAFoBAVsICGEGBl8BAVwvMIwtLooAAVoKCmODQ3rkAAAAIElEQVQIHWNgYBBgAAImkwAgyZjeACRZLRWAJIMgAwMAHP0B7kNteIIAAAAASUVORK5CYII=
 ---

-## Introduction
 I’ve always been intrigued by the creative side of technology, particularly the animation capabilities of `Adobe After Effects`, a digital visual effects and motion graphics application widely used in the post-production process of film making, video games, and television production.

 Despite my interest, there wasn't a compelling reason to learn it until I began working with AWS.
-My experience in cloud computing grew as I built solutions and shared them on my YouTube channel, [Hands On with Digital Den](https://www.youtube.com/channel/UCHoxUz0IfdhOieSXox_mwSw).
+My experience in cloud computing grew as I built solutions and shared them on my YouTube channel, [Hands On with Digital Den](https://www.youtube.com/channel/UCHoxUz0IfdhOieSXox_mwSw){:target="_blank"}.

 Recently, I was faced with the choice of either pursuing another AWS certification or diversifying my skills with Adobe After Effects, I opted for the latter.
 This decision is driven by a desire to develop a unique skill set that combines creative tools with cloud computing functionalities.